cqse/teamscale-jacoco-agent/agent/README.md

 Please set the agent's `includes` parameter so that the Tomcat code is not being profiled.
 This ensures that the performance of your application does not degrade.

+## Additional steps for Glassfish

+You have two options to register the JVM option:

+1. Register the agent [via the `asadmin` tool][glassfish-asadmin].
+2. Register the agent by [manually editing `domain.xml`][glassfish-domainxml] and modifying the `jvm-options` element.

+Some characters need to be escaped with a backslash, see [this StackOverflow answer][glassfish-escaping].

+Afterwards, restart Glassfish.
+Please verify the setup with `asadmin`'s `list-jvm-options` command.

 ## Additional steps for Java Web Start

 Please ask CQSE for special tooling that is available to instrument Java Web Start processes.